-Seven classic ‘Doctor Who’ stories to watch before the Time Lord returns
+Tom Baker to Peter Davison: Seven classic ‘Doctor Who’ stories to watch

-Fans of Doctor Who are eagerly awaiting the show’s return next year, with Jodie Whittaker (Broadchurch) taking over as our favorite Time Lord.
-With no fresh adventures to discuss, time will be going very slowly.
+Jodie Whittaker’s version of the doctor is not slated to return until 2021.
 The good news is that Doctor Who’s been around long enough to have a lot of old stories to rediscover.
-So if you’re jonesing for the Doctor, why not dive into these classic episodes?
+So if you’re jonesing for more sci-fi drama, why not dive into these classic episodes?

 “Remembrance of the Daleks”